 Over the past several years, coconut oil has been touted as a panacea for health and cosmetic concerns, in step with a wellness culture that seeks nontoxic and natural remedies as opposed to those synthesized in a lab.
-Studies conducted by the National Institutes of Health (NIH) indicate that due to its high concentration of natural saturated fats, coconut oil is an effective moisturizer, one that can reduce symptoms of eczema.
-Another NIH study suggests that coconut oil can prevent hair damage and yet another concludes coconut oil can protect skin from mild ultraviolet rays.
+A 2019 study in the Journal of Traditional and Complementary Medicine shows that, due to its high concentration of natural saturated fats, coconut oil is an effective moisturizer, one that can reduce symptoms of eczema and dermatitis.
+Coconut oil can also prevent hair damage, and it may even protect skin from mild ultraviolet rays.
 The fatty acids found naturally in coconut oil are credited with its cosmetic prowess, making the superfood not only a diet staple for wellness enthusiasts, but also a choice product for clean beauty gurus.
-(Though, it's important to note that coconut oil is quite comedogenic, meaning it clogs pores, so it should be applied with caution.)
+(Though, it's important to note that many feel that coconut oil is quite comedogenic, meaning it clogs pores, so it should be applied with caution.)

 As far as oils go, coconut oil has an extremely luxe feel.
 Not only is it derived from Mother Nature, its chemical composition is thick and creamy, and its divine scent can really set a mood.
 But speaking of which, is it wise to slather coconut oil during sex, particularly as a lubricant?
 Here's what you need to know.